-The mechanism of action by which gabapentin exerts its analgesic action is unknown but in animal models of analgesia gabapentin prevents allodynia (pain-related behavior in response to a normally innocuous stimulus) and hyperalgesia (exaggerated response to painful stimuli).
-Gabapentin prevents pain-related responses in several models of neuropathic pain in rats and mice (e.g., spinal nerve ligation models, spinal cord injury model, acute herpes zoster infection model) Sabapentin also decreases pain-related responses after peripheral inflammation (carragean footpad test, late phase of formulin test), but does not alter immediate pain-related behaviors (rat tail flick test, formalin footpad acute phase).
-The relevance of these models to human pain is not known.
+The mechanism of action by which gabapentin exerts its analgesic action is unknown but in animal models of analgesia, gabapentin prevents allodynia (pain-related behavior in response to a normally innocuous stimulus) and hyperalgesia (exaggerated response to painful stimuli).
+Gabapentin prevents pain-related responses in several models of neuropathic pagin in rats and mice (e.g., spinal nerve ligation models, spinal cord injury model, acute herpes zoster infection model).
+Gabapentin also decreases pain-related responses after peripheral inflammation (carrageenan footpad test, late phase of formulin test), but does not alter immediate pain-related behaviors (rat tail flick test, formalin footpad acute phase).
+The

-GABAA or GABAB radioligand binding, it is not converted metabolically into GABA or a GABA agonist, and it is not an inhibitor of GABA uptake or degradation.
-In radioligand binding assays at concentrations up to 100 $\mu\text{M}$ , gabapentin did no exhibit affinity for a number of other receptor sites, including benzodiazepine, glutamate, Nmethyl-D-aspartate (NMDA), quisqualate, kainate, strychnine-insensitive or strychnine-sensitive glycine; alpha 1, alpha 2, or beta adrenergic; adenosing A1 or A2; cholinergic, muscarinic, or nicotinic; dopamine D1 or D2; histamine H1; serotonin S1 or S2; opiate mu, delta, or kappa; cannabinoid 1; voltage-sensitive calcium channel sites labeled with nitrendipine or diltiazem; or at voltage-sensitive sodium channel sites labeled with batrachotoxinin A20-alpha-benzoate.
-Gabapentin did not alter the cellular uptake of dopamine, noradrenaline, or serotonin In vitro studies with radiolabeled gabapentin have revealed a gabapentin binding site in areas of rat brain including entin is structurally related to the neurotransmitter GABA (gamma-ar neocortex and hippocampus.
+Gabapentin is structurally related to the neurotransmitter GABA (gamma-aminobutyric acid), but it does not modify GABAA or GABAB radioligand binding, it is not converted metabolically into GABA or a GABA agonist, and it is not an inhibitor of GABA uptake or degradation.
+In radioligand binding assays at concentrations up to $100\,\mu\text{M}$ , gabapentin did not exhibit affinity for a number of other receptor sites, including benzodiazepine, glutamate, N-methyl-D-aspartate (NMDA), quisqualate, kainate, strychnine-insensitive or strychnine-sensitive glycine; alpha 1, alpha 2, or beta adrenergic; adenosine A1 or A2; cholinergic, muscarinic, or nicotinic; dopamine D1 or D2; histamine H1; serotonin S1 or S2; opiate mu, delta, or kappa; cannabinoid 1; voltage-sensitive calcium channel sites labeled with nitrendipine or diltiazem; or at voltage-s sodium channel sites labeled with batrachotoxinin A20-alpha-benzoate.
+Gabapentin did not alter the cellular uptake of dopamine, noradrenaline, or serotonin

+In vitro studies with radiolabeled gabapentin have revealed a gabapentin binding site in areas of rat brain including neocortex and hippocampus.
 A high-affinity binding protein in animal brain tissue has been identified as an auxiliary subunit of voltage-activated calcium channels.
 However, functional correlates of gabapentin binding, if any, remain to be elucidated.
-It is hypothesized that gabapentin antagonizes thrombospondin binding to α2δ-1 as a receptor involved in excitatory synapse formation and suggested that gabapentin may function therapeutically by blocking new synapse
+It is hypothesized that gabapentin antagonizes thrombospondin binding to $\alpha 28$ -1 as a receptor involved in excitatory synapse formation and suggested that gabapentin may function therapeutically by blocking new synapse

-No pharmacodynamic studies have been conducted with gabapentin
+12.2 Pharmacodynamics No pharmacodynamic studies have been conducted with gabapentin.